Pant/nextcloudpi-readthedocs/Configuration-Reference.md

 In order to enable SSH, the password for user pi can not remain set to the default raspberry.
 You HAVE to create a NEW password for pi if you want this program to enable SSH, it will fail if you dont!
 Note: Use normal AlphaNumeric, the only special characters allowed are .,@-_/

+1. Navigate to `SSH` in the TUI or the WebUI.
+2. Change `ACTIVE` to `yes`.
+3. Change the password.
+4. Confirm new password.
+4. Click Run or Start.